 Argentina has certain regulations encouraging localization in the country, which provide benefits from a tax, customs, and commercial standpoint.
 Please see Questions 2, 6 and 7 below for more information.

 Although the main benefits are from a tax and customs standpoint, it should be noted that the MoH together with the Secretary of Trade have issued a joint regulation regulating the mandatory coverage of certain high-costs medicines by private and public healthcare insurance providers companies by giving preference to those national manufactured products available in the market with the same active ingredient or biosimilar from those manufactured abroad, provided that their final sale price is significantly lower than the average price of the similar/biosimilar foreign manufactured medicines.

 2. Have there been any recent significant changes involving localization rules?
 If yes, when did they take place and what did they involve?

-Regarding the pharmaceutical industry, during the year 2018, the Argentine Government regulated the Promotional Regime for Biotechnology Projects, created under Law 26,270 (the “Biotech Regime”), which is directed to companies located in Argentina that are working in: (a) R&D projects based on the application of modern biotechnology or (b) projects that apply modern biotechnology for manufacturing goods, performing services or improving existing procedures or products.
+- Biotech Regime: Regarding the pharmaceutical industry, during the year 2018, the Argentine Government regulated the Promotional Regime for Biotechnology Projects, created under Law No. 26,270 (the “Biotech Regime”), which is directed to companies located in Argentina that are working in: (a) R&D projects based on the application of modern biotechnology or (b) projects that apply modern biotechnology for manufacturing goods, performing services or improving existing procedures or products.